COVID-19: New Eris Strain Already Most Prevalent Version Of Virus In US

 Arcturus was first identified in March of this year.

-The World Health Organization warned that EG.5, a descendent of the XBB subvariant, could lead to an increase in infections.
+The World Health Organization warned that Eris, a descendent of the XBB subvariant, could lead to an increase in infections.

 "Due to its growth advantage and immune escape characteristics, EG.5 may cause a rise in case incidence and become dominant in some countries or even globally," the WHO said on Wednesday, Aug.
 9.